elpddev/elixir-function-decorating/README.md

 This was a learning project getting into Elixir macros field.

-For getting into Elixir Macros, you are encourgae to read [Saša Jurić](https://github.com/sasa1977) 's excellent [Elixir macro articles series](http://www.theerlangelist.com/article/macros_1)
+For getting into Elixir Macros, you are encouraged to read [Saša Jurić](https://github.com/sasa1977) 's excellent [Elixir macro articles series](http://www.theerlangelist.com/article/macros_1)

 ## State